Sangarshanan/webscraping-and-analysis-of-medium-articles/README.md

 Web scraping automatically extracts data and presents it in a format you can easily make sense of.We are going to use Python as our scraping language, together with a simple and powerful library, BeautifulSoup.

+Selenium WebDriver is a collection of open source APIs which are used to automate the testing of a web application.
+Description: Selenium WebDriver tool is used to automate web application testing to verify that it works as expected.
+It supports many browsers such as Firefox, Chrome, IE, and Safari.

 ### Scraping Rules

 * You should check a website’s Terms and Conditions before you scrape it.
 Be careful to read the statements about legal use of data.
 Usually, the data you scrape should not be used for commercial purposes.